KrzysztofKosmala/diet/README.md

 ![](scrOfApp/recipeInDB.jpg)

-However, the starting amount of calorific value is as much as 911 kcal.
+However, the starting amount of calorific value for this recipe is 911 kcal.
 The algorithm scales this recipe and sends it as suggestions to the user.

 ![](scrOfApp/hintedRecipe.png)
 After scaling, the recipe is already matched to the request and its calorie count is 520.9